dankelleher/glass/README.md

 To add custom actions (i.e. actions not built-in to Glass and not included in TimelineAction), use:

     timelineItem.addCustomAction(ACTION_NAME)

 where ACTION_NAME is any string.

-The icon used for the custom action should be stored under `static/images/actions/<converted action name>.png` where `converted action name` is the action name in lower case with spaces removed
+The icon used for the custom action should be stored under `static/images/actions/<converted action name>.png` where `converted action name` is the action name in lower case with spaces removed.

 ## Subscribing to notifications